VileDeg/aStar-cpp/README.md

         And wether to use color print (0 or 1).
         Where R - number of rows(Y), C - number of columns(X).
 ```
+To see usage just run the program with wrong agruments.

-File contents should be formatted like that:
+File contents must be formatted like that`(no whitespaces are allowed between cells)`:
 ```
 8,7,7,8,9,3,9,9,9,9,
 7,8,Z,8,7,3,9,Z,9,9,